BerylCrescent/automated_testing_challenge_portfolio_Wiola/README.md

 Until now, we worked here:
 https://scouts-test.futbolkolektyw.pl/en/
 <br>
-For this task, we need to change our environment - https://scouts.futbolkolektyw.pl/en/ - and redo the tests.
+For this task, we need some change - https://dareit.futbolkolektyw.pl/ - and redo the tests on the stage environment of our app.

 ## Subtask 2 - Bug reporting